-- (1) Represents the maximum aggregate number of shares of VMware restricted stock and shares of VMware Class A common stock subject to options to purchase VMware common stock issuable in exchange for shares of EMC restricted stock and options to purchase EMC common stock. - (2) This number assumes: 1) all eligible options and shares of restricted stock are properly tendered and not withdrawn in the offer; 2) an initial public offering price of VMware Class A common stock equal to \$24.00, the midpoint of the estimated initial public offering price of VMware Class A common stock reflected in the IPO Registration Statement and 3) a volume-weighted average price per share of EMC common stock on the New York Stock Exchange over the final two full trading days prior to the expiration date of the exchange offer during the period beginning at 6:30 a.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), and ending at 1:00 p.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), as reported by Bloomberg Financial LP, equal to \$18.00 (which is representative of recent trading prices of - (3) Calculated pursuant to Section 6(b) of the Securities Act as follows: the proposed maximum aggregate offering price amount multiplied by 0.0000307.
+- \ Calculated solely for purposes of determining the filing fee.
+This number assumes: 1) all eligible options and shares of restricted stock are properly tendered and not withdrawn in the offer; 2) an initial public offering price of VMware Class A common stock equal to \$24.00, the midpoint of the estimated initial public offering price of VMware Class A common stock reflected in the IPO Registration Statement and 3) a volume-weighted average price per share of EMC common stock on the New York Stock Exchange over the final two full trading days prior to the expiration date of the exchange offer during the period beginning at 6:30 a.m., Pacific Time (or such other time as is the official open of trading on the New York Stock Exchange), and ending at 1:00 p.m., Pacific Time (or such other time as is the official close of trading on the New York Stock Exchange), as reported by Bloomberg Financial LP, equal to \$18.00 (which is representative of recent trading prices of EMC stock).
+The amount of the filing fee, calculated in accordance with Rule 0-11 of the Securities Exchange Act of 1934, as amended, equals \$30.70 for each \$1,000,000 of the aggregate value of this transaction. - $\boxtimes$ Check the box if any part of the fee is offset as provided by Rule 0-11(a)(2) and identify the filing with which the offsetting fee was previously paid.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.